md8-habibullah/ShadowLogger/README.md

-# 🔑 Cross-Platform Python Keylogger
+# 🔑 Cross-Platform Python ShadowLogger

 A simple keylogger written in Python that works on **Linux** (using `evdev`) and **Windows** (using `pynput`).
 It logs all keystrokes in plain text to a file and can auto-run on boot in Linux.